 Pelvic floor exercises

-Weak pelvic floor muscles can weaken your capacity to delay ejaculation.
-Pelvic floor exercises (Kegel exercises) can assist in strengthening these muscles.
+A weak pelvic floor muscle can reduce your ability to delay ejaculation.
+Pelvic floor exercises (Kegel exercises) can help in strengthening these muscles.

 The pause-squeeze technique